AmiirGholamii/semantic-segmentation/README.md

 ## Video
 The proposed model was tested on a humanoid soccer robot with an Intel® Core™ i3-6100U Processor (3M Cache, 2.30 GHz), and turned out to be competent enough to process the unseen real data with a sample rate of 7 fps.
 The network outputs video in the real environment is uploaded in the [Youtube](https://youtu.be/y-lblnwJhKM).

+## Simulation
+In this paper, to simulate a more realistic environment in the humanoid soccer league a number of artificially created changes have been put in place and numerous advances have been achieved.
+All the objects (i.e., robots, balls) and textures on the floor and wall spawn randomly during generating the dataset.
+Besides, a camera was attached to one of the robots, so all the images were taken in different view angles and locations on the field of play.
+Applying all these conditions in the simulator, 10,000 images with the shape of (480,640) pixels were generated which were annotated automatically.
+All the rendered images were converted to a mask, based on the blueprints visual scripting of the UE, which provides text files including id numbers between 0 to 5.
+Each id number specifies a class; {0: Ball, 1: Field, 2: Robots, 3: Lines, 4: Background, 5: Goals}.
+Download simulator to generatee synthetic dataset [Simulator](https://drive.google.com/file/d/1mKEscPXa2ESHYhZAZ5DIR49AQJiKfwrN/view?usp=sharing)